Maria, Mirabela: Production

 The film starred Romanian actors Gilda Manolescu (Maria), Medeea Marinescu (Mirabela), Ingrid Celia (Fairy of the Forest) and the film director, Ion Popescu-Gopo (Lord of Time).
 Musical lyrics were written Grigore Vieru and translated into Russian by Valentin Berestov and Eugene Agranovici.
 Music was composed by Eugen Doga and performed by Romanian Radio and Television Orchestra, conducted by Cornel Popescu.
 The songs were sung in Romanian by Anda Călugăreanu, Mihai Constantinescu, Alexandrina Halic, Paula Radulescu, Adrian Stefanescu and Vocal Group 5T.
-Russian songs were performed by Leonid Serebrennikov.

-Gopo used 4 main live action characters (excluding the 4 girls who represent the seasons) and some puppets at first in a real décor.
-Later the puppets were cut from the movie and in were replaced by some animated characters and also many part of decorum about 80% became based on drawings.
+Gopo used 8 actors and some clay models at first.
+Later the models were edited from the movie and were then replaced by the animated characters.
 The beginning of the movie is entirely animated, but the ending is almost entirely live action.
-There were also many other minor unnamed animated characters.
-It was a capo opera for animations.

-A soundtrack of the Soviet version was authored by Dan Ionescu and Vladimir Kutuzov and character animation was done by Boris Kotov.
-Editors were V. Istrate, M. Gaspar, and N. Savicev.
+The soundtrack of the Soviet version was authored by Dan Ionescu and Vladimir Kutuzov and character animation was done by Boris Kotov.
+Editors were V. Istrate, M. Gaspar, and N. Savitsev.
+The Russian version of the film's theme song was performed by Leonid Serebrennikov.

 Maria, Mirabela in Tranzistoria

-The sequel of Maria, Mirabela, this film of 1988 continues the adventures of Maria and Mirabela, this time in an imaginary world inside the TV.
+The sequel of Maria, Mirabela which was produced in 1988 continues the adventures of Maria and Mirabela, this time in an imaginary world inside the TV.
 Along with the characters played by actors in this movie and three animated characters appear: Oache, Scăpărici and Omide, which symbolize the three vital elements of nature: water, fire and air, without which there is no life on earth.
-They turn into humans and interpreted by live actors.
+They turn into humans and are played by real actors.

-The film starred Ioana Moraru, Stela Popescu and Andrianu Kuchinska.
+The film starred Ioana Moraru, Stela Popescu, Jorj Voicu, Grigore Grigoriu, and Andrianu Kuchinska.
 Additional crew includes co-director Vladimir Pekar, art directors Tatyana Kolyusheva, Constantin Simionescu, and assistant art director Sergey Mavrody.
-The film is a Romanian-Soviet co-production made by the Romanian Casa de Filme studio in collaboration with the Soviet Soyuzmultfilm animation studio.
+The film is a Romanian-Soviet co-production made by the Romanian Casa de Filme 5 studio in collaboration with the Soviet Soyuzmultfilm animation studio.